danatationn/rencher/README.md

 first of all, this is **NOT** production ready whatsoever

-you will encounter lots of weird errors that only i know how to circumvent, and it will generally be a pain trying to use this app, at its current stage
+you will encounter lots of weird errors that only i know how to circumvent, and it will generally be a pain trying to use this app right now

 second of all, right now this is tailored to linux specifically